-FTCC and the U.S. Army John F. Kennedy Special Warfare Center and School have partnered to provide an Associate's Degree Program that enables Soldiers to graduate from the USAJFKSWCS qualification courses for Civil Affairs, Military Information Support Operations or Special Forces and earn an associates degree in general studies from FTCC.
+FTCC and the U.S. Army John F. Kennedy Special Warfare Center and School have partnered to provide an Associate's Degree Program that enables Soldiers to graduate from the USAJFKSWCS qualification courses for Civil Affairs, Military Information Support Operations or Special Forces and earn an associate degree in general studies from FTCC.

 Credit awarded from the qualification course, coupled with the completion of 16 hours of resident instruction at FTCC fulfills the requirements for an associate's degree that is regionally accredited, nationally recognized and transferable to some four-year bachelor's degree programs.